-Key Estimates and Assumptions Key Uncertainties The estimated fair value of our debt securities, and the associated accounting · The fair value of our investments in debt securities could decrease significantly from uncertainties in the credit and capital markets, credit rating for unrealized losses is based on an evaluation of current economic and market conditions, the credit rating of the security's issuer, the length of time downgrades and/or solvency of the issuer, decreases in the marketability of and extent the security's fair value has been below its amortized cost and our the securities.
-If the fair value of our investments decreases significantly and, ability and intent to hold the security for a period of time sufficient to allow if because of changes in our ability and intent to continue to hold the for anticipated recovery in value.
-If we determine that an investment has an securities or other factors, it is determined to be other-than-temporary, we other-than-temporary decline in fair value, we recognize the investment loss may incur impairment charges that could adversely affect our results of in earnings. operations.
+• The estimated fair value of our debt securities, and the associated accounting for unrealized losses is based on an evaluation of current economic and market conditions, the credit rating of the security's issuer, the length of time and extent the security's fair value has been below its amortized cost and our ability and intent to hold the security for a period of time sufficient to allow for anticipated recovery in value.
+If we determine that an investment has an other-than-temporary decline in fair value, we recognize the investment loss in earnings.